ZcashFoundation/zebra/book/src/user/docker.md

 - `TEST_FEATURES`: Specifies the features for tests.
 Example: `"lightwalletd-grpc-tests zebra-checkpoints"`
 - `ZEBRA_SKIP_IPV6_TESTS`: Skips IPv6 tests.
 Example: `1`
 - `ENTRYPOINT_FEATURES`: Overrides the specific features used to run tests in `entrypoint.sh`.
 Example: `"default-release-binaries lightwalletd-grpc-tests"`

-Specific tests are defined in `docker/test.env` file and can be enabled by setting the corresponding environment variable to `1`.

 #### CI/CD